Method 1: Bulk Add (Best for: Quick lists and manual data)

 Method 3: Geolocation Search (Best for: Location-based data)

 When to use: You need businesses, points of interest, or location data around specific areas.
+How it works:- Enter a starting address

 - Set your search radius (km or miles)